-Best Ever Paleo Crepes
+Best Ever Gluten Free Crepes

-I have tried a variety of paleo crepes and none of them have the same delicious texture or hold up to fillings like the gluten-filled version.
+I have tried a variety of gluten free crepes and none of them have the same delicious texture or hold up to fillings like the gluten-filled version.
 After playing around with multiple versions of this recipe, I finally got consistently delicious results.
 I even had recipe testers try it out to make sure the ratios were just right.
 Everyone agreed that these are delicious!

 If you’ve ever made paleo baked goods, you know these ingredients can be VERY finicky.
 The most finicky ingredient is the coconut flour.
 Different brands of coconut flour absorb different amounts of liquid – sometimes double the amount!
 I have found the best success with the Nutiva brand.
 It gives consistent results and tastes delicious.

-You can fill these paleo crepes up with whatever your heart desires – bananas, cottage cheese, chocolate, whipped cream, berries, etc. I like to make a berry sauce to put on top.
+You can fill these crepes up with whatever your heart desires – bananas, cottage cheese, chocolate, whipped cream, berries, etc. I like to make a berry sauce to put on top.
 We’ve used these not only for sweet crepes but as wraps for sandwiches or a savory crepe.
 My husband’s favorite is pesto, chicken, tomatoes, and arugula.
 SO good!

 Here’s one of my favorite versions – the paleo crepe filled with cottage cheese, topped with berry sauce and fresh berries.